-I. Introduction 6
+Introduction 2

-II.
-Role of Board Members in Financial Oversight 7
+Role of Board Member in Financial Oversight 3

-III.
-Understanding Financial Statements 9
+Understanding Financial Statements 4

-IV.
-Financial Statements: Review Checklist 19
+Financial Statements: Review Checklist 12

-V. Reviewing the IRS Form 990 20
+Reviewing the IRS Form 990 13

-VI.
-Key Financial & Governance Policies 26
+Key Financial & Governance Policies 17

-VII.
-Evaluating Funding Sources 28
+Evaluating Funding Sources 18

-VIII.
-Roles and Responsibilities 31
+Roles and Responsibilities 20

-IX.
-Glossary of Not-for-Profit Financial and Accounting Terms 37
+Glossary of Terms (words and terms found in glossary are italicized throughout) 26

-X. Other Resources 42
+Other Resources 30

+Our Services/Contact Us 34

-I. Introduction
+Introduction

 Thank you for agreeing to serve on the board of a not-for-profit organization.
-Without your dedication and commitment we would not enjoy the thriving not-for-profit community we do.
+Without your dedication and commitment, we would not enjoy the thriving not-for-profit community we do.